SmoothWAN/SmoothWAN-docs/docs/index.md

 It is important to note that the inclusion of a commercial solution does not imply an endorsement or partnership with Speedify or Connectify.
 SmoothWAN remains an independent open-source project developed by a dedicated community.
 The selection of Speedify technology is based on its unique features, performance, and ability to address the specific requirements of internet bonding.

-??? note "Project Motives: Commercial Solution Choice and distinguishing features"
+??? note "Speedify distinguishing features"

     **Note**: These are my own findings and they may not be accurate.